Top 8 Tips for Streamlining Client Communication

 The more seamless the process, the better the understanding will be.

-Sending drafts, mockups and other files to your clients for revision are essential to ensure that project can continue on schedule.
+Sending drafts, mockups and other files to your clients for revision is essential to ensure that project can continue on schedule.

 Luckily, modern technology has provided tools that can make file sharing and storage fast and reliable.